Home

 Respiratory syncytial virus (RSV) immunisation campaign

-Western Australian parents of eligible babies can now access immunisation to protect their child from respiratory syncytial virus (RSV).
+Western Australian parents of eligible babies and pregnant women can now access immunisation to protect their child from respiratory syncytial virus (RSV).

-- To increase awareness among parents of young babies about RSV and the importance of protecting their child for their first RSV season.
+- To increase awareness among expecting mothers and parents of young babies about RSV and the importance of protecting their child for their first RSV season.

-- To educate parents of young babies about the RSV immunisation program and the importance of being immunised.
+- To educate expecting mothers and parents of young babies about the RSV immunisation program and the importance of being immunised.

-- To encourage new parents to consent for their child to be immunised as part of the program.
+- To encourage soon to be mums and new parents to consent for their child to be immunised as part of the program.

 - To reduce instances of RSV illness in young babies and reduce hospitalisations.